How did you get the vision for IMPRINT?

 Why did you plant a church in London?

 I grew up in London but I never wanted to move back!
-But after much prayer and discernment, our team felt it was right to start something new with some graduates from Leicester who had returned to London.
+But after much prayer and discernment, our team felt it was right to start something with some graduates from Leicester who had returned to London.
 Even then I assumed I’d stay in Leicester and someone else would be leading our London plant, but gradually I felt called back to this city.
 We began IMPRINT London in July 2018 with our small group as the core and held our first London Gospel Showcase in August 2018.
 In the summer of 2018, IMPRINT London launched a weekly Bible study group called Crews for working professionals in the City, which has grown to over 80 people.
 We’ve hosted various conferences, worship nights and a New Year’s Eve Crossover service in London; and we launched our Sunday service at St Edmund the King on Sunday 9th September with nearly 200 people attending and an overflow worship evening afterwards.
-We have an amazing IMPRINT team leading different parts of the church, from kids work to worship and women’s ministry, and it was great to see so many new people at the launch.
+We have an amazing IMPRINT team leading different parts of the church, from kids work to worship and women’s ministry, and it was great to see so many people at the launch.

 What’s the vision for IMPRINT London?